Dining

 ~15 min drive

-Raleigh's major indoor arena — home of the Carolina Hurricanes NHL team and host to major concerts, comedy shows, and sporting events year-round.
-One of the best mid-size arenas in the Southeast for live entertainment.
+Raleigh's major indoor arena — home of the Carolina Hurricanes and host to major concerts, comedy shows, and sporting events year-round.

 Raleigh Convention Center